radarsimx/radarsimapp/README.md

 npm run dist:linux
 ```

 The output is placed in `dist/`.
-The native library and license file are automatically unpacked from the `.asar` archive at runtime via `asarUnpack`.
+The native library is automatically unpacked from the `.asar` archive at runtime via `asarUnpack`.

 ---